 Utilizing the lens of sustainability

-Core to CEBE’s mission, we host speakers, screen films, and offer workshops on everything from permaculture to inoculating logs with mushrooms to tiny house design.
+Core to CEBE’s mission, we host speakers, screen films, and offer workshops on everything ranging from permaculture to tiny house design.
 A resilient community is educated, skilled, and interdependent.
 Sharing knowledge and skills is part of the foundation of any sustainable community.

 CEBE also welcomes your ideas- something you’d like to learn about?

+Let us know.
 A skill you’d like to share?

 Our programming is ever evolving so give us a call at 739-2101.

-Educating for Sustainability
+Educating for Sustainability (EfS)

-Professional Development for Pre-K-Grade 12 Educators
+Professional Development for Educators Pre-K-Grade 12 and Pre-Service Teachers

-What’s helpful for educators to know is that EfS isn’t another subject to teach- instead it is a lens through which an educator can view what is already being taught.
+What’s helpful for educators to know is that EfS isn’t another subject to teach- it is a lens through which an educator can view what is already being taught.
 The EfS lens can be used at any grade level and with any curriculum and with its focus on fostering sense of place, serves to familiarize and ground students in their communities- both natural and human constructed.

-What does EfS Professional Development look like?
+What does CEBE's Professional Development for educators look like?

 Guidance and support for integrating nature-based activities into your curriculum